Malus Law: Understanding the Intensity of Polarised Light for JEE Main 2025

 Conclusion

 Malus Law is a crucial concept in physics, particularly for JEE Main preparation.
 It explains how light intensity changes when unpolarized light passes through a polaroid.
 The law states that the intensity of polarized light is proportional to the square of the cosine of the angle between the polarizer and the light's original direction.
-This mathematical relationship helps analyze and understand the behavior of polarized light, making it valuable in optics.
+This mathematical relationship helps analyze and understand the behaviour of polarized light, making it valuable in optics.
 Mastering Malus Law is essential for JEE Main candidates, as it forms the basis for solving problems related to light polarization and optics, contributing to a comprehensive understanding of physics concepts.

-FAQs on Malus Law
+FAQs on Malus Law for JEE Main 2025

 1. What is Analyser in Malus Law?